 While there are no specific laws governing the “custody” of a pet, California law now views your beloved family pets as an important part of the process.
 Judges have wide discretion regarding what is in the best interests of the pet itself, as well as the former spouses and their children.

 This is not to say California will legally give a pet the same standing as they do children in divorce.

 However, the reality is we love and cherish our pets and they are very much a member of the family.
-We typically give a lot of thought to what happens to our pets in a North County divorce.
+We typically give a lot of thought to what happens to our pets in a Carlsbad divorce.
 It is usually best for the former spouses to work out a solution that fits the unique rhythms of their family life and the realities that will exist after the divorce is completed.

 Consideration should be given to the children who will have to move between households after the divorce.
 In some cases pets naturally tend to associate more firmly with one of the parties, and this reality offers a natural solution.
 In other cases it may be necessary to consider sharing the custody of the pet much like you would a child.